IRS Form 1045 Instructions

 Schedule A: Net operating loss (NOL)

-In Schedule A, we will calculate the actual net operating loss.
+In Schedule A, we will calculate the actual net operating loss that is available for carryback or carryforward from the year of the NOL.
 This is the number that you will then enter into Line 1, above.

 Line 1

-For individuals, subtract either your standard deduction or your itemized deductions (Form 1040, Line 12), from your AGI figure (Form 1040, Line 11).
+For individual taxpayers, subtract either your standard deduction or your itemized deductions (Form 1040, Line 12), from your AGI figure (Form 1040, Line 11).
 Enter the result here.

 Estates and trusts should follow the instructions for Form 1041 and IRS Publications 536 for more guidance in determining their NOL.